• Skip to primary navigation

 • To season: Kosher salt, black pepper, smoked paprika, garlic powder, ground cumin, dried thyme, and cayenne pepper.

-• Parsley: Used primarily for garnish, although it also adds flavor.
+• Parsley: Used mostly for garnish, although it also adds flavor.
+Cilantro is a great substitute.

-• Sometimes, I sprinkle the finished dish with dry-grated parmesan.
-It's really good!
+• Optional: Sometimes, I sprinkle the finished dish with grated Parmesan for added flavor.

 1. Don't overcook the shrimp.
-Shrimp are ready fast.
+They are ready fast.
 Two minutes per side over medium-high heat should be enough for large shrimp.

-2. Ensure the shrimp are completely dry before using them in this recipe.
-If they're fresh, place them on paper towels to drain them.
+2. Make sure the shrimp are completely dry before cooking.
+If they're fresh, place them on paper towels to drain.
 If you've defrosted them overnight, run them under lukewarm water to eliminate any residual ice, then place them on a double layer of paper towels, in a single layer, to dry for ten minutes.
-Any extra moisture will cause them to steam instead of sautéing and dilute the spices' flavor.
+Any extra moisture will cause them to steam instead of sauté, diluting the flavor of the spices.

 Serving Suggestions